The Building Coordinator is responsible for tracking and assigning building keys and keycard access for all doorways in Gerberding Hall.

 Revoking Keycard Access and Employee Offboarding

-If an individual no longer needs card access to Schmitz Hall or to your unit’s spaces, DARs must fill out the Key and Keycard Offboarding Request Form.
+If an individual no longer needs card access to Gerberding Hall or to your unit’s spaces, DARs must fill out the Key and Keycard Offboarding Request Form.
 Only DARs may fill out this form.
 To ensure the security of the building, it is important for DARs to work with unit supervisors to get keys back from offboarding employees and to revoke keycard access by filling out this form promptly during personnel offboarding.

 Although building keycard access is automatically discontinued when personnel leave the UW, this is not the case for personnel transferring to a new department.
 Additionally, informing the Building Coordinator of any personnel change is helpful for maintaining continuity of other building coordination services such as the employee directory and key tracking.